|Nutrition Facts (per serving)|

 Another great advantage to using avocados when you make chocolate pudding is it’s an easy, no-cook recipe.
 Just add all the ingredients to a food processor, give it a whirl, and you’re minutes away from an amazing chocolate pudding without any tedious stirring over a stovetop, making this no-cook chocolate avocado pudding a go-to dessert on hot summer days.

 We like to use homemade almond milk, but any non-dairy, store-bought milk will work well in this recipe.
 Natural, unrefined sugar, like maple syrup, also ensures that this dessert, while decadent in taste, keeps a good balance.
 Chocolate and orange pair beautifully together, so we couldn’t resist adding a squeeze of fresh orange juice to this pudding, too.
 For a pure chocolate flavor, feel free to omit the juice, and add an extra tablespoon of almond milk.

 We're tempted to say whipped cream is optional, but who are we kidding?
 A dollop of dairy-free whipped cream, and fresh raspberries seal the deal on this easy-to-make sweet treat.

-- Divide between 2 small bowls.
+Divide between 2 small bowls.
 Cover with plastic film, and chill for at least 2 hours, until the pudding is set.
-May also be prepared up to 1 day in advance.
+May also be prepared up to one day in advance.